Chair & District 2 Director

 Cybil Bryant lives in Sacramento, working in commercial real estate for the greater central valley.
 She earned her Bachelor of Science’s degree in Construction Management from CSU Chico.
 Outside of work, Cybil enjoys private and public hunting in the Sacramento and Northeast Zones.
 She is interested in all aspects of CWA, and serves on the political affairs, lands and advancement committees.
-She is a CWA Life Member.
+She is a CWA Life Member and Conservation Partner.
 Her term ends in 2022.